tock/tock/doc/reference/trd-appid.md

 3 Application Identifiers and Application Credentials
 ===============================

-There is a relationship between Application Identifiers and Application Credentials, but they are not the same thing.
+Application Identifiers and Application Credentials are related but they are not the same thing.
 An Application Identifier is a numerical representation of the Application's identity.
 Application Credentials are data that, combined with an Identifier Policy, can cryptographically bind an Application Identifier to a process.

 Suppose there are two versions (v1.1 and v1.2) of the same Application.
 They have different Userspace Binaries.
-Each version has an Application Credentials consisting of a cryptographic hash of their TBF headers and Userspace Binary signed by a known public key.
-In this use case (supported by a Identifier Policy), the public key defines the Application Identifier: all versions of this Application have Application Credentials signed by this key.
+Each version has an Application Credentials consisting of a signature over the TBF headers and Userspace Binary, signed by a known public key.
+The Identifier Policy is that the public key defines the Application
+Identifier: all versions of this Application have Application Credentials signed by this key.
 The two versions have different Application Credentials, because their hashes differ, but they have the same Application Identifier.

 3.1 Application Identifiers
 -------------------------------

-The kernel MUST NOT simultaneously run two processes that have the same Application Identifier.
+The key restriction Application Identifiers impose is that the kernel MUST NOT simultaneously run two processes that have the same Application Identifier.
 This restriction is because an Application Identifier provides an identity for a Userspace Binary.
 Two processes with the same Application Identifier are two copies or versions of the same Application.
-Application Identifiers are used to control access to resources such as storage.
-This restriction ensures there is at most one process accessing resources or data belonging to an Application Identifier, which precludes the need for consistency mechanisms for concurrent access.
+As Application Identifiers are used to control access to resources such as storage, this restriction ensures there is at most one process accessing resources or data belonging to an Application Identifier, which precludes the need for consistency mechanisms for concurrent access.

 Application Identifiers can be used for security policy decisions in